LJN Video Art: Marketing

 Video Art was positioned against a wide range of educational toys and interactive television systems, such as View-Master Interactive Vision and VideoSmarts, and against television itself.
-It was sold alongside, but not directly positioned against, mainstream game consoles such as the Nintendo Entertainment System and the Sega Master System.
-A patent was filed in 1986, granted in 1988.
+It was sold alongside, but not directly positioned against, mainstream game consoles such as the Nintendo Entertainment System and the Master System.
+A patent was filed in 1986, which was granted in 1988.

 In 1987, LJN spent most of its $5 million TV and print advertising budget on Gotcha! and Video Art.
 A TV advertisement includes a rap-style beat, saying "Watching TV, watching TV, you just keep searching for something to see.
 But then my mom, she got smart!
 She got me Video Art!"

 Reception

 In December 1987, in a year of increasing price trends on high-tech interactive toys but without a single breakaway hit product, Toys R Us reported that the Video Art at about US$100 was among its "hot toys" for Christmas, alongside the NES and talking dolls such as Cabbage Patch Kids and Julie.
 The Philadelphia Daily News said likewise, also including LJN's own Gotcha! paintball game.